 Mutualism is a radically decentralized market-based form of socialism.
 In a mutualist economy, corporations do not exist, businesses are owned collectively by the people who work in them, and public services (water, power, internet, etc) are owned by the communities they serve.
 And, of course, any person who wants to work for themselves and be a collective of one is free to do so.

 Because there are no bosses or shareholders, workers can pay themselves the full value that their labor produces.
 As Connolly put it “profits are the unpaid wages of the working class.”
+Capitalists call these unpaid wages “surplus value” and the systematic theft of this surplus value from the working class is one of capitalism’s great crimes.
 In mutualism, the systematic theft of surplus value by capitalists, is ended.

-Unlike most modern credit unions though, the original idea was that worker’s and artisans could pool their funds and provide financing to start new worker owned businesses – or to buy and convert existing ones.
-In this way, early mutualists hoped to literally buy the means of production from the capitalists and supplant them, without ever needing to fire a shot or spill a drop of blood.
+Back to credit unions, the original mutualist credit unions were created as a way for worker’s and artisans to pool funds and provide financing to start new worker owned businesses – or to buy and convert existing ones.
+In this way, mutualists hoped to literally buy the means of production from the capitalists and supplant them, without ever needing to fire a shot or spill a drop of blood.

 Now personally, I think it’s valuable to bring in some elements of Anarcho-syndicalism.
-I love the idea of industry-wide worker-run and directly democratic labor organizations that handle training and certification, establish best practices and safety guidelines, and train people on new technology as it is developed.
-These syndicates can also provide dedicated funding for scientists and researchers working to advance their fields, and act as sponsors for the credit unions that provide financing for new businesses and public works.
+I love the idea of industry-wide worker-run and directly democratic labor organizations that handle training and certification, establish best practices and safety guidelines, develop standards for implementation, and train people on new technology as it is developed.
+In many countries and industries labor unions already play these roles and it is valuable.
+Syndicates can also provide dedicated funding for scientists and researchers working to advance their fields, and act as sponsors for the credit unions that provide financing for new businesses and public works.

 But is it Socialism?

 In point of fact, Mutualism predates both Marxism and Anarcho-communism and is one of the oldest schools of Socialism.
 The core principles were developed by Proudhon, who invented “Anarchism” as an ideology.
-Anarcho-Communism came later as Bakunin & Kropotkin tried to graft Marx’s “pure communism” onto Proudhon’s ideal of a society freed from the State, while rejecting Marx’s authoritarian theory of change.
-And, of course, Benjamin Tucker – an American mutualist – was a founding member of the First International, the first global socialist organization (Proudhon was invited to join by Marx, but rejected him because he wanted nothing to do with Marx’s authoritarian version of socialism.
-And yes, this caused beef.. but that’s another story).
+Benjamin Tucker – an American mutualist – was a founding member of the First International, the first global socialist organization (Proudhon was invited to join by Marx, but rejected him because he wanted nothing to do with Marx’s authoritarian version of socialism.).
 So yes, Mutualists are socialists and have been part of the global socialist movement since before Marx.
-Deal with it.
+In fact, the traditional definition of socialism was a society where the means of production are owned by the working class – not the State.
+From this lens, it is Marxist-Leninism and it’s various that are not socialist.
+Many libertarian socialists refer to these economies as State Capitalism for this reason.

 So why Mutualism and not Communism?